studiouniverse/axease/README.md

       url: "bokeh-fg.png"
     }], onload);

 The magic should happen in your onload function.
-First select your screen (canvas).
-Then build up and push your screen animation object.
-A screen animation object consists of; the screen; the sprites (images) to draw; and the animation to apply.
+A screen animation object consists of; the screen (valid query selector for your canvas); the sprites (images) to draw; and the animation to apply.

-For scroll animations each of your sprite objects should have a 'scroll' object.
-This has three attributes: "below", "center", "above".
-Below refers to the location sprites should be when the screen is below the center of the window (window.innerHeight / 2), and above defines the location of the sprites as the screen gets closer to the top of the window.
+For scroll animations each of your sprites should have a 'scroll' property.
+This has three attributes: "below", "center", and "above".

+"Below" refers to the location a sprite should be when the screen is below the center of the window (window.innerHeight / 2), and "above" defines the location of the sprite as the screen gets closer to the top of the window.

-Sprite objects have an optional width & height properties.
-I think the defaults values are a good place to start though.
+Sprite objects have optional width & height properties.
+I think the default values are a good place to start though.

 Instead of hard pixel values I use a (-1 -> 1) co-ordinate value.
 When adjusting the y values, -1 is the top of your screen and 1 is the bottom.
-I don't really have any plans to change this, I really like the simplicity!
+I think that keeps things simple!

     function onload() {

       // Push the screens (canvas) to Axease _$.ax.addElement({